-Despite, we were able to proceed with the project thanks to help from a good friend (also affiliate partner) and one of our advisory board members who helped in sourcing out a great website host as the first one was slightly expensive aligned with lack of technical support.
+Despite this, I was able to proceed with the project thanks to help from a good friend (also affiliate partner) and one of our advisory board members who helped in sourcing out a great website host as the first one was slightly expensive aligned with lack of technical support.

 Building a challenger brand

 As a result of the marketing my efforts, as the founder, I created a decent looking website; which is doing well on Google.
-In addition, the website attracted some welcome attention of some of the key people in Squash.

 Persistence leads to new areas and contacts